thoughtco/statamic-postmark-spamcheck/README.md

 `php artisan vendor:publish --tag=statamic-postmark-spamcheck-views`

-The publishe file will be found in `resources/views/vendor/statamic-postmark-spamcheck`
+The published file will be found in `resources/views/vendor/statamic-postmark-spamcheck`

 ## Testing during development